wxyz-abcd/node-haxball/README.md

     - joinRoomFailed(error): join room failed with error(error).
     - ready(): haxball api has just become ready to work.
     - roomJoin(room): joined/created room.
+    - joinRoomReverse(): trying reverse connection while joining a room.

+  - events to be triggered by user:
+    - cancelJoinRoom(): trigger to cancel joining a room.

 - Room: The class that hosts all room operations.
 Should only be initialized from inside the Haxball client class and retrieved from a resolved Promise resulting from either Haxball.createRoom or Haxball.joinRoom.